-STRATEGIES GOALS RISKS (External Factors that may affect goal achie) • Milestone Activity: Each U.S. Attorney's Office , in coordination with the ATF Special Agent in Charge evement) Milestone Activity: Each U.S. Attorney's Office , in coordination with the ATF Special Agent in Charge vement) Milestone Activity: Each U.S. Attorney's Office , in coordination with the ATF Special Agent in Charge coordination with the ATF Special Agent in Charge coordination with the ATF Special Agent in Charge (SAC) in its district, will consult with appropriate federal, state, and local partners to facilitate the implementation of crime gun intelligence best practices as published by the National Crime Gun Intelligence Governing Board.
+STRATEGIES GOALS RISKS (External Factors that may affect goal achievement) Milestone Activity: Each U.S. Attorney's Office , in coordination with the ATF Special Agent in Charge (SAC) in its district, will consult with appropriate federal, state, and local partners to facilitate the implementation of crime gun intelligence best practices as published by the National Crime Gun Intelligence Governing Board.
 These practices may include firearm tracing and the use of Crime Gun Intelligence Centers.